realeroberto/minixfs-hurd/README.md

 ### BUG-REPORTS

 I shall be very glad to receive bug-reports as well as suggestions for improvement.
 Please contact me at <roberto.reale82@gmail.com>.

-  Roberto Reale

--*- Text -*-